Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - When "Tags" field is being filled, dropdown list of available tags is shown below, so that user could choose tags by clicking on them.
 - When "Status" field is being filled, dropdown list is shown below, which contains statuses "To do", "In progress", "Done".
 - When "Search" button is clicked, filtered tasks are shown below filter fields.
-- All filter options (lists, tags and statuses) are used with "or" logic operator.
+- Lists and statuses, chosen for filtering, are used with "or" logic operator.
+Tags, chosen for filtering, are used with "and" logic operator.
 - Tasks are shown without any indents from left side (nested tasks are shown like root tasks).
+- Filtered tasks should be ordered following the next rule.
+Tasks from the same list should follow the order of DFS, choosing parent first.
 - Each task is presented as a line with task title, tags and some buttons depending on task status.
 - When task is in "To do" status, its line has white background and contains two buttons: starting button and ending button.
-- When task is in "In progress" status, its line has blue blue background and contains two buttons: ending button and button with dropdown which contains single button "Back to "To do"".
+- When task is in "In progress" status, its line has blue background and contains two buttons: ending button and button with dropdown which contains single button "Back to "To do"".
 - When task is in "Done" status, its line has white background, task title is crossed out, and line contains dropdown list with two buttons: "Back to "To do"" and "Back to "In progress"".